What is Deep Learning?

 Neural nets have been around since the 1950s, but only in recent years have both computational power and data storage capabilities advanced to the point where deep learning can be used to create exciting new technologies.

-Leverage our newly enhanced Pointnext advisory, professional and operational support services offering for deep learning, including a new HPE GreenLake Flex Capacity offering for deep learning.
+HPE Pointnext: Leverage our newly enhanced Pointnext advisory, professional and operational support services offerings for deep learning, including HPE GreenLake Flex Capacity.

 Flexible consumption: Consume your deep learning infrastructure using a flexible, on-demand consumption model.
 Get scalable capacity as needed, paying only for what you use, including servers, storage, networks, software, and services.

 Galvanising manufacturing with artificial intelligence and deep learning

 Discover how manufacturers are blending computer-aided engineering (CAE) and data-driven AI and deep learning technologies to improve operations and support more products, profitably.